 About Sarcoma Treatment

 Sarcoma is a type of cancer that can occur in various locations of your body.
 It is a general term for a broad group of cancers that begin in the bones and in soft tissues ( soft tissues sarcomas).
 They develop in supporting tissues of the body, which include tissues such as muscle. nerves, fat and blood vessels.
-Sarcoma treatment depends upon stage at which it is diagnosed and what cancer type it is.
+Sarcoma treatment in India depends upon stage at which it is diagnosed and what cancer type it is.

 In the early stages, sarcomas do not usually cause symptoms.
 As sarcomas can grow anywhere in the body, symptoms depend on the location of cancer.
 The main symptoms include a lump that’s painless at first.
 Pain or soreness starts s the lump grows and presses against nerves and muscles.